seanenck/lockbox/README.md

 is using a common format so that it doesn't lock a user into a custom file format or dealing with gpg, age, etc. files and instead COULD be recovered via other tooling if needed.

-## environment
+## configuration

-The following variables must be set to use `lb`, they can also be set via a toml configuration file.
+There are two ways to configure `lb`:
+- TOML configuration file(s)
+- Environment variables

+The TOML configuration files have higher priority over environment variables (if both are set) where the TOML files are ultimately loaded into the processes environment itself (once parsed).
+To run `lb` at least the following variables must be set:

 ```
+config.toml
+---
+# database to read
+# this can also be set via LOCKBOX_STORE
+store = "$HOME/.passwords/secrets.kdbx"

+[credentials]
 # the keying object to use to ACTUALLY unlock the passwords (e.g. using a gpg encrypted file with the password inside of it)
-LOCKBOX_KEY="gpg --decrypt /Users/alice/.secrets/key.gpg"
-# the location, on disk, of the password store
-LOCKBOX_STORE=/Users/alice/.passwords/secrets.kdbx
+# this can also be set via LOCKBOX_KEY
+# alternative credential settings for key files are also available
+password = ["gpg", "--decrypt", "$HOME/.secrets/key.gpg"]
 ```

-Use `lb help verbose` for additional information about options and environment variables
+Use `lb help verbose` for additional information about options and configuration variables

 ### supported systems